libmcmule user guide

 The actual value of the

-particle, usually the electron mass but ifflavour
+eparticle, usually the electron mass but ifflavouris eg.tau-muthe muon mass.
+Exposed asmcmule_Mein C.

 - Mt [real(kind=prec),protected]